“One of the most important things you can do on this earth is to let people know they are not alone.” - Shannon L. Alder

 - impacts or project projections and account updates

-- impacts on organisation and seek preventive measures that can be taken
+- impacts on the organization and seek preventive measures that can be taken

 - some are just open door sessions addressing Q&A of the various employees

 These kinds of forums really help employees to stay connected and above all show that we are in this all together.
 Holding All-hands together still maintaining social distancing :)